gov-cy/staging-govcy-design-system-docs/src/components/footer.md

 description: "Use the footer to provide copyright information and links for privacy statements, cookie policy and accessibility statements"
 ---

-The footer provides copyright information and links for privacy statements, cookie policy and accessibility statements
+The footer provides copyright information and links for privacy statements, cookie policy and accessibility statements.

 ## When to use this component
 Use the footer at the bottom of every page of your service or website.